Medial Tibial Plateau

 Yes!
-This area is very close to important blood vessels and nerves, which can also be affected with a traumatic fracture.
+This area is very close to important blood vessels and nerves, which can also be affected by a traumatic fracture.
 Complications can include:

 - Artery or nerve damage

-Clean and uncomplicated fractures, crack in the bone but the bone remains in proper alignment, are usually treated non-surgically with casting/splinting or a knee brace/immobilizer.
+Clean and uncomplicated fractures, crack in the bone, but the bone remains in proper alignment, are usually treated non-surgically with casting/splinting or a knee brace/immobilizer.
 Complicated or displaced fractures (bone is not aligned) may require surgical treatment.
-The degree and type of fracture usually determines surgical options, which may involve screws or plates to support the bones for healing to occur.
+The degree and type of fracture usually determine surgical options involving screws or plates to support the bones for healing.

-Recovery can take several months due to limited weight bearing allowed through the limb until the fracture has healed.
-The type and degree of fracture, as well as the need for surgical intervention or complications, will impact these healing timeframes.
-Physical therapy will be prescribed, regardless of a surgical or non-surgical treatment plan, in order to restore motion and strength for walking and return to functional activities.
+Recovery can take several months due to limited weight-bearing allowed through the limb until the fracture has healed.
+The type and degree of fracture and the need for surgical intervention or complications will impact these healing timeframes.
+Physical therapy will be prescribed, regardless of a surgical or non-surgical treatment plan, to restore motion and strength for walking and return to functional activities.

 - Regaining full motion through the knee joint